ORI299/telegram-AStockBot/README.md

+# NOTICE this BOT is no longer running!
+# NOTICE this BOT is no longer running!
-# this BOT is no longer running
+# NOTICE this BOT is no longer running!
+# NOTICE this is an old readme file for a bot i used to run!

 # Telegram AStocksBot [![Send Our Bot Message](https://img.shields.io/badge/the-bot-brightgreen.svg?style=flat)](https://t.me/AStocksBot)